React Native HID (Android only) | Developers

 Fig. 11: Address Account Displayed on Smartphone

-Congratulations you have successfully built your first application connected with Ledger!
+Congratulations you have successfully built your first Android HID application connected to your Ledger!